3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 Fig. \ref{Fig 5}b presents the best-directional and omnidirectional PL results in the NLoS case, the FSPL model, and the 3GPP PL model with $n=3.19$ and $\sigma=8.29$ $\rm{dB}$ at 100 $\rm{GHz}$ \cite{r10} for the NLoS case.
 The omnidirectional PLE is $n=2.78$ with the SF standard deviation of $\sigma=6.00$ $\rm{dB}$, which is smaller than but close to the PLE of $n=2.91$ in the best direction.
 This finding indicates that the best-directional power typically dominates among all MPCs.
-The omnidirectional PL is lower than the PL model of the 3GPP in the NLoS case.
-This is because the more MPCs in the 3GPP result in additional scattering, diffraction, and obstacle-blocking losses.
 For specific points of the PL results, it is worth mentioning that the PL of $\rm{RX2_{IN}}$ ($d=14.0$ $\rm{m}$) in the NLoS case is close to the free space PL.
 This phenomenon can be attributed to the significant incident angle of the best-directional rays reflecting from TX to RX, resulting in minimal reflection and propagation losses, and the propagation distance of the path being close to the TX-RX distance $d$.
 A similar observation was made in the street canyon measurement at 145 $\rm{GHz}$ \cite{r24}.
 The results of $n=1.8$ and $\sigma=2.9$ $\rm{dB}$ in the LoS case, as well as $n=2.7$ and $\sigma=6.6$ $\rm{dB}$ in the NLoS case, are presented for comparison in the NYU WIRELESS research center \cite{140office}.
 Our results align with the parameters.
 Furthermore, many of the RX positions in the NYU measurement are located in the corridor, allowing for more captured reflection paths due to the waveguide effect.
 This ultimately leads to a smaller PLE.
+Besides, the omnidirectional PL is lower than the PL model of the 3GPP in the NLoS case.
+This is because the more MPCs in the lower frequency bands result in additional scattering, diffraction, and obstacle-blocking losses.